-- (1) The address for each person, unless otherwise noted, is c/o Vuzix Corporation, 25 Hendrix Road, Suite A, West Henrietta, New York, 14586. - We have determined beneficial ownership in accordance with the rules of the SEC.
+- (1) The address for each person, unless otherwise noted, is c/o Vuzix Corporation, 25 Hendrix Road, West Henrietta, New York, 14586. - (2) We have determined beneficial ownership in accordance with the rules of the SEC.
 These rules generally attribute beneficial ownership of securities to persons who possess sole or shared voting power or investment power with respect to those securities.
-In addition, the rules include shares of common stock issuable pursuant to the exercise of stock options or warrants, or the conversion of convertible promissory notes or preferred stock, that are either immediately exercisable or convertible, or that will become exercisable within 60 days after April 24, 2019.
-These shares are deemed to be outstanding and beneficially owned by the person holding those options, warrants, convertible promissory notes or convertible preferred stock for the purpose of computing the percentage ownership of that person, but they are not treated as outstanding for the purpose of computing the percentage ownership of any other person. - (3) The percentage of shares beneficially owned is based on 27,600,000 shares of our common stock issued and outstanding as of April 24, 2019. - (4) Includes (i) 1,731,914 outstanding shares of common stock held by Mr. Travers, (ii) 40,000 shares of common stock issuable upon the exercise of options, (iii) 11,124 shares of common stock held by Travers Family Trust LLC, (iv) 609,000 shares of common stock held by Paul Travers Annuity Trust I dated May 14, 2015, (v) 182,700 shares of common stock held by Paul Travers Annuity Trust II dated May 14, 2015, and (vi) 78,300 shares of common stock held by Paul Travers Annuity Trust III dated May 14, 2015. - (5) Represents (i) 983,816 shares held by Mr. Russell and his spouse and (ii) 67,667 shares of common stock issuable upon the exercise of options. - (6) Represents (i) 75,000 shares held and (ii) 49,666 shares issuable to Mr. Ruckdaeschel upon exercise of options. - (7) The address of the stockholder is 2200 Mission College Boulevard, Santa Clara, CA 95054.
+In addition, the rules include shares of common stock issuable pursuant to the exercise of stock options or warrants, or the conversion of preferred stock, that are either immediately exercisable or convertible, or that will become exercisable within 60 days after April 29, 2020.
+These shares are deemed to be outstanding and beneficially owned by the person holding those options, warrants, convertible promissory notes or convertible preferred stock for the purpose of computing the percentage ownership of that person, but they are not treated as outstanding for the purpose of computing the percentage ownership of any other person. - (3) The percentage of shares beneficially owned is based on 33,100,000 shares of our common stock issued and outstanding as of April 29, 2020. - (4) Includes (i) 1,766,064 outstanding shares of common stock held by Mr. Travers, (ii) 40,000 shares of common stock issuable upon the exercise of options, (iii) 11,124 shares of common stock held by Travers Family Trust LLC, (iv) 609,000 shares of common stock held by Paul Travers Annuity Trust I dated May 14, 2015, (v) 182,700 shares of common stock held by Paul Travers Annuity Trust III dated May 14, 2015, and (vi) 78,300 shares of common stock held by Paul Travers Annuity Trust III dated May 14, 2015. - (5) Represents (i) 995,816 shares held by Mr. Russell and his spouse and (ii) 65,000 shares of common stock issuable upon the exercise of options. - (6) Represents (i) 90,000 shares held and (ii) 49,666 shares issuable to Mr. Ruckdaeschel upon exercise of options. - (7) The address of the stockholder is 2200 Mission College Boulevard, Santa Clara, CA 95054.
 Represents shares issuable upon conversion of outstanding shares of Series A Preferred Stock.
-Intel Corporation owns all of our outstanding shares of Series A Preferred Stock, which votes on an as-converted basis with the common stock - (8) Based on Schedule 13G filed on February 8, 2019.
-The address of the stockholder is 55 East 52nd Street, New York, NY 10055. - (9) Based on Schedule 13G/A filed on February 15, 2019.
-The address of the stockholder is 6006 Berkeley Avenue, Baltimore, MD 21209.
-Mr. Orin Hirschman is the Managing Member of AIGH Investment Partners, LP's ("AIGH LP") and General Partner and president of AIGH Investment Partners, L.L.C. ("AIGH LLC").
-His beneficial ownership includes shares held directly by AIGH LP and AIGH LLC and excludes shares underlying warrants that are not exercisable due to beneficial ownership limitations. - (10) Beneficial ownership for Paul Travers, Grant Russell, Alexander Ruckdaeschel, Edward Kay and Timothy Harned.
+Intel Corporation owns all of our outstanding shares of Series A Preferred Stock, which votes on an as-converted basis with the common stock - (8) Based on Schedule 13G filed on February 7, 2020.
+The address of the stockholder is 777 Third Avenue, 30th Floor, New York, NY 10017.
+Represents shares issuable upon exercise of warrants. - (9) Based on Schedule 13G/A filed on February 10, 2020.
+Heights Capital Management, Inc. is the investment manager to CVI Investments, Inc. and as such may exercise voting and dispositive power over these shares.
+The address of Heights Capital Management, Inc. is 101 California Street, Suite 3250, San Francisco, California 94111 - (10) Beneficial ownership for Paul Travers, Grant Russell, Alexander Ruckdaeschel, Edward Kay and Timothy Harned.